 c) The management of the Fund is the responsibility of the Fund Manager.
-However, in accordance with the Fund's terms and conditions, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia and overseas.
+However, in accordance with the Fund's terms and conditions, the Fund Manager can delegate or assign its duties to one or more of the financial institutions in the Kingdom of Saudi Arabia or overseas.

-The Fund Manager charges the Fund a management fee are charged at 1.25%, 1.95%, 0.98% and 1.95% of the equity value of Class A, Class B, Class C and Class D units respectively at each valuation day.
+The Fund Manager may charge investors a subscription fee at a percentage not to exceeding 3% of the subscribed amount.
+The subscription fee is not included in these financial statements.
+Furthermore, the Fund Manager charges the Fund a management fee of 1.25%, 1.95%, 0.98% and 1.95% of the equity value of Class A, Class B, Class C and Class D units respectively at each valuation day.
+Management fee is accrued at each valuation day based on the equity value for each strategy of the Fund, before the calculation of management fee, and deducted from the Fund quarterly.